mohnish/rearrange-tabs/README.md

 ## Features:

-- Move tabs around in a window using keyboard shortcuts
+- Move regular tabs around in a window using keyboard shortcuts
-- Duplicate current tab to a new window [in the future]
-- Separate active tab out from the current window into a new window using keyboard shortcuts [in the future]
+- Move pinned tabs around in a window using keyboard shortcuts

 ## Development